 Most state laws require final paychecks to be issued at the time of termination, within a certain number of days after termination, or at least by the next regular payday.
 In many states the timing rules differ for voluntary terminations and involuntary terminations.
 Additional special rules may apply to employers in certain industries and for temporary layoffs, lockouts and strikes.

 Some state laws also have specific provisions regarding payment of unused accrued vacation time on termination.
 In other states, however, it depends on the terms of the particular employer's policy, handbook, employment contract or collective bargaining agreement, if any.

-In-depth review of the spectrum of New Jersey employment law requirements HR must follow with respect to process of termination.
+In-depth review of the spectrum of New York employment law requirements HR must follow with respect to Payment of Wages.